encode/django-rest-framework/docs/api-guide/serializers.md

         content = serializers.CharField(max_length=200)
         created = serializers.DateTimeField()

+## Writable nested representations

-Validation of nested objects will work the same as before.
-Errors with nested objects will be nested under the field name of the nested object.
+When dealing with nested representations that support deserializing the data, an errors with nested objects will be nested under the field name of the nested object.

     serializer = CommentSerializer(data={'user': {'email': 'foobar', 'username': 'doe'}, 'content': 'baz'}) serializer.is_valid()